 - Limited conservatorships: Legal arrangement in which the conservator provides for a developmentally disabled adult.

-- Probate conservatorship: Conservatorship in which a judge appoints an individual to care for another adult who cannot care for themselves, such as managing finances or other essential activities.
+- Conservatorship: Conservatorship in which a judge appoints an individual to care for another adult who cannot care for themselves, such as managing finances or other essential activities.

 - Lanterman-Petris-Short: This is actually a mental health act in which a California court grants an adult the legal authority to oversee medical treatment for an adult who is suffering from serious mental illness.